zorenthegreat/content/files/en-us/web/api/window/prompt/index.md

 `window.prompt()` instructs the browser to display a dialog with an optional message prompting the user to input some text, and to wait until the user either submits the text or cancels the dialog.

-Under some conditions — for example, when the user switches tabs — the browser may not actually display a dialog, or may not wait for the user to submit text or to cancel the dialog.
+Under some conditions — for example, when the user switch tabs — the browser may not actually display a dialog, or may not wait for the user to submit text or to cancel the dialog.

 ## Syntax